NeoKnowsBest42026/Technical-Documentation-Portfolio/Incident-Report-Template.md

 ## Resolution & Triage Actions
 *   Isolated the specific configuration error logs and saved the text output for developer review.
-*   Documented a step-by-step written work-around playbook for field staff to avoid special character entries until a patch is deployed.
+*   Documented a step-by-step written workaround playbook for field staff to avoid special character entries until a patch is deployed.
 *   Logged a formal technical ticket notes report and routed the file to the backend engineering queue.

+## Preventative Recommendations

+Recommended long-term improvements:

+- Add input validation rules before synchronization
+- Improve error messaging for users
+- Include additional logging around failed transactions
+- Create regression testing for special character handling
+- Document known limitations in the knowledge base